 Unsurprisingly, I thought Astoria was a really great neighborhood to explore (and eat my way) through for many reasons.

-Firstly, Astoria felt very safe to walk around alone and with friends.
+Like I mentioned, Astoria felt very safe to walk around alone and with friends.
 Actually, the most dangerous part of the day was a pesky squirrel getting way too close to my feet, as I relaxed on a park bench near the tennis courts.
 Scary, huh?

 Another reason to visit Astoria is because there are plenty of top notch eating establishments for a reasonable price.
 New York City isn’t a cheap date.
 Actually, the Big Apple is notoriously expensive, and I’d be the first person to admit it.
 My credit card definitely doesn’t like New York as much as I do.
 However, I thought it was easier to eat on a budget in Astoria than other New York City neighborhoods.
 You just gotta know where to look.